zenml-io/zenml-plugins/model_control_plane/README.md

 def do_predictions():
     ...
 ```
-As predictions pipeline can run more often comparing to training pipeline, we will link predictions as a versioned artifact, so we can see full history later on.
-This is controlled by `overwrite` flag of an artifact configuration.
+Given that the predictions pipeline can run more frequently than the training pipeline, predictions are linked as versioned artifacts.
+This is controlled by the `overwrite` flag in the artifact configuration.
 ```python
 @step
 def predict(